digiltd/oh-rtd-test/Novelan-Heat-Pump-Binding.md

 For installation of the binding, please see Wiki page [[Bindings]].

 This Binding was created for Novelan Heatpump.
-Novelan is identical in construction to Luxtronic (Alpha Innotec).
+Novelan is identical in construction to Luxtronic (Alpha Innotec) and Buderus Logamatic.
 So this bundle can be used with Loxtronic, too.

 ## Disclaimer